Domino (2005 film): Reception

-On Rotten Tomatoes the film has an approval rating of 18%, based on 155 reviews, with an average rating of 4.00/10.
-The site's consensus states: "The life story of model-turned-bounty-hunter Domino Harvey struggles to get out of this overwrought and excessive biopic."
-On Metacritic, the film has a weighted average score of 36 out of 100, based on 36 reviews, which it ranks as "generally unfavorable".
+On Metacritic, the film has a weighted average score of 37 out of 100, based on 36 reviews, which it ranks as "generally unfavorable".
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 Owen Gleiberman in Entertainment Weekly gave Domino a 'D' grade, describing it as "trash shot to look like art imitating trash".
 Gleiberman criticized the plot as "so dense with ersatz Elmore Leonard convolutions that it manages to stay three steps ahead of the audience and four steps behind common sense".
 Kenneth Turan in the Los Angeles Times also criticized the story, saying that the film was "so over-plotted that it's borderline incomprehensible".
 A more positive review came from Jeff Otto at IGN who praised the film for originality and also praised the acting.
 Otto stated that "the final result is a bit of a mess, but it's one hell of an entertaining mess".
 Roger Ebert of the Chicago Sun-Times also wrote a positive review, giving the film three stars and saying he admired it.
 The film was among Tony Scott's favourites of his own films, although he was also very critical of it, saying, "I didn't let the movie breathe enough.
 The script was great—Richard Kelly wrote a great script—and I got overcome by the insanity of the world I was touching.
 I think I fucked up on that one."

 Home media

-The film was released on DVD and VHS on February 21, 2006, making it the final film by Scott Free Productions released on the latter format.
+The film was released on DVD and VHS on February 21, 2006.
 The DVD contained several extra features including an audio commentary with Tony Scott and Richard Kelly, deleted scenes from the film, featurettes on Domino Harvey and the visual style of the film, the teaser trailer and the theatrical trailer.
 While the film was released in its original widescreen format in all DVD regions, the film was also released in a full screen format on Region 1.
 The film was released on Blu-ray on January 20, 2009.